-- 11.5 The Chief Legal Officer may reject a question if: - it is not about a matter for which the local authority has a responsibility or which affects the Borough; - it is defamatory, frivolous or offensive;
+- 11.5 The Chief Legal Officer may reject a question if: - it is not about a matter for which the local authority has a responsibility or which affects the Borough; - it is defamatory, frivolous or offensive; Hastings Borough Council, The Constitution, Part 4 (October 2017)

-- it is substantially the same as a question which has been put at a meeting of the Council in the past six months; or - it requires the disclosure of confidential or exempt information; - its purpose is not primarily to seek information.
+- it is substantially the same as a question which has been put at a meeting of the Council in the past six months; or - it requires the disclosure of confidential or exempt information; - its purpose is not primarily to seek information. - It is about a matter which is the subject of legal proceedings or an appeal to a tribunal or to a government minister or an investigation by the Local Government Ombudsman or the Standards Committee, or through the Council's Corporate Complaints Procedure.